andy-shea/redux-action-creator/README.md

 ### Synchronous Action Creators

-Synchronous action creators can be defined using the `actionCreator(type [, paramName1, paramName2, ..., paramNameX])` helper.
+Synchronous action creators can be defined using the `actionCreator(type [, propName1, propName2, ..., propNameX])` helper.
 This will return a function that accepts the list of params as arguments and returns an action with the given type and arguments payload.

 **Before:**